ishikota/PyPokerEngine/docs/sources/tutorial/simulate_the_game_by_emulator.md

             raise Exception("Invalid action [ %s ] is set" % self.action)
 ```

-Next thing to do is register our model to emulator through `emulator.register_player` method.
+Next thing to do is register our model with emulator by `emulator.register_player` method.
 In the simulation, `Emulator` calls `player_model.declare_action` and apply returned action
 to the simulation game.